Our Process

 A serious technology relationship should not start with a blind quote.
 We first need to understand what is working, what is broken, what is risky and what leadership is trying to accomplish.

 No black boxes.
 No guessing.
-No quote before understanding the problem.
+No quote before understanding the problem.- 01

-We clarify pain, current state, desired future state, budget, decision process and next steps.
+Clarify pain, current state, desired future state, budget and decision process.

-We review where technology is slowing down the business, hiding cost or creating preventable friction.
+Review where technology is slowing the business, hiding cost or creating friction.

-We translate technical gaps into business impact like downtime, project delays, cyber exposure, productivity loss and cash flow risk.
+Translate technical gaps into downtime, project delay, cyber and cash-flow risk.

 Deliverables